slashben/kubescape-ci-demo/README.md

 At last, the repository defines a YAML scanning process which can be seen in [build.yaml](.github/workflows/build.yaml), you can see the way Kubescape is invoked.

+You should check out the GitHub actions runs of this repository [here](https://github.com/slashben/kubescape-ci-demo/actions)

 ## Workflow
 Kubescape finds potential security problems in you YAML files.
 You should go over the results and you can:
 1. Fix the issue - you can run Kubescape with `--verbose` flag and get assistance of how to solve a given problem